 Each year, millions of drivers get behind the wheel under the influence of alcohol or drugs.
 According to Mothers Against Drunk Driving (MADD), someone dies as a result of a drunk driving crash every 50 minutes.
-Drunk drivers risk their lives and the lives of others when they choose to operate a vehicle under the influence, and they must be held accountable for their negligence.
+Drunk drivers risk their lives and the lives of others when they choose to operate a vehicle under the influence.
+This is especially true when the driver happens to be driving a large vehicle such as a commercial truck.
+These individuals must be held accountable for their negligence.
 If you or your loved one has been injured as a result of an alcohol or drug-related accident, an attorney from The Tawwater Law Firm in Oklahoma City, OK, can fight for justice on your behalf.
 Schedule a free consultation online with a drunk driving accident attorney or call (405) 607-1400 to review your legal options.

 Driving under the influence of drugs or alcohol can severely impair cognitive and motor functions.
 Yet millions still choose to drive with alcohol or drugs in their system.
 The facts surrounding these types of accidents are alarming.
 According to the Centers for Disease Control and Prevention (CDC):

 The National Highway Traffic Safety Administration (NHTSA) reports that in 2016, the percentage of alcohol-impaired driving fatalities accounted for 29 percent of total traffic fatalities in Oklahoma.

 Injuries caused by a drunk driving accident can range from minor to severe.
 Victims may experience bruises and lacerations, as well as broken bones.
 Serious injuries include: